ScottishCovidResponse/Covid19_EERAModel/README.md

 The two mandatory options are "-s" for the model structure, and "-m" for the run mode.
 Omission of either of these options will cause the run to terminate with an error message.
 The index option specifies the parameter set that will be used in prediction mode: it is unused in inference mode.

+"-c" is an optional flag that provides the path of the configuration "yaml" file used for downloading a local copy of data pipeline data for the model's use.

 At the present time, the `-d` and `-l` options are unused by the code and can be omitted.